nihilor/trimfandango/README.md

 1. trimfandango is heavily inspired by the `trim()` function of PHP.
 2. The name is a reminiscence to Grim Fandango, authored by the awesome [Tim Schafer](https://twitter.com/TimOfLegend).
+3. This is a pure package without any dependencies, excutable in the frontend and backend.

 ## LICENSE